 3rd one is another story teller.
 If you have been to the southwest you will have seen many different types of clay story tellers.
 I also did a lot of other subjects - it was lots of fun.
 I was especially interested in

-the southwest carvings and history- Below are more pieces of my
+the southwest carvings and history-

 clay work.
 As you can see, a lot of my work at that time was southwestern.